-\ NAME: ICGTEST

-- \ PURPOSE: Following tests the above ICG settings to see if the internal clock is set

-- \ at the desired rate.
-Internal clock rate is 16x frequency sensed at bit 4 of port A.

-- \ ENTRY CONDITIONS: NONE

-- \ EXIT CONDITIONS: IRQ PULLED LOW TO EXIT, PTA4 SET AS OUTPUT

-- \ SUBROUTINES CALLED: NONE

-- \ VARIABLES READ:

-- \ VARIABLES MODIFIED: PTA, DDRA

-- \ STACK USED: 0 \ SIZE: 13 BYTES

-\ DESCRIPTION: EXECUTED OUT OF ROM

-ICGTEST BSET 4,DDRA ;bit 1 set as output BITOFF BCLR 4,PTA ;4 cycles ${ t BIL}$ EXITLP ;3 cycles NOP ;1 cycle ;4 cycles BITON BSET 4,PTA NOP ;1 cycle BRA BITOFF ;3 cycles EXITLP RTS ;16 cycles \\\\\\\\\\\\\\\\\\\\\\\\\
+NAME: ICGTEST PURPOSE: Following tests the above ICG settings to see if the internal clock is set at the desired rate.
+Internal clock rate is 16x frequency sensed at bit 4 of port A. ENTRY CONDITIONS: NONE EXIT CONDITIONS: IRQ PULLED LOW TO EXIT, PTA4 SET AS OUTPUT SUBROUTINES CALLED: NONE VARIABLES READ: VARIABLES MODIFIED: PTA, DDRA STACK USED: 0 SIZE: 13 BYTES DESCRIPTION: EXECUTED OUT OF ROM ICGTEST BSET 4,DDRA ;bit 1 set as output BITOFF BCLR 4, PTA ;4 cycles EXITLP ;3 cycles BIL NOP ;1 cycle BITON BSET 4, PTA ;4 cycles NOP ;1 cycle BRA BITOFF ;3 cycles EXITLP RTS ;16 cycles

 Motorola reserves the right to make changes without further notice to any products herein.
 Motorola makes no warranty, representation or guarantee regarding the suitability of its products for any particular purpose, nor does Motorola assume any liability arising out of the application or use of any product or circuit, and specifically disclaims any and all liability, including without limitation consequential or incidental damages.
 "Typical" parameters which may be provided in Motorola data sheets and/or specifications can and do vary in different applications and actual performance may vary over time.
 All operating parameters, including "Typicals" must be validated for each customer application by customer's technical experts.
-Motorola does not convey any license under its patent rights nor the rights of others.
+Motorola does not convey any license under its patent rights or the rights of others.
 Motorola products are not designed, intended, or authorized for use as components in systems intended for surgical implant into the body, or other applications intended to support or sustain life, or for any other application in which the failure of the Motorola product could create a situation where personal injury or death may occur.
-Should Buyer purchase or use Motorola products for any such unintended or unauthorized application, Buyer shall indemnify and hold Motorola and its officers, employees, subsidiaries, affiliates, and distributors harmless against all claims, costs, damages, and expenses, and reasonable attorney fees arising out of, directly or indirectly, any claim of personal injury or death associated with such unintended or unauthorized use, even if such claim alleges that Motorola was negligent regarding the design or manufacture of the part.
-Motorola and
+Should Buyer purchase or use Motorola products for any such unintended or unauthorized application, Buyer shall indemnify and hold Motorola and its officers, employees, subsidiaries, affiliates, and distributors harmless against all claims, costs, damages, and expenses, and reasonable attorney fees arising out of, directly or indirectly, any claim of personal injury or death masociated with such unintended or unauthorized use, even if such claim alleges that Motorola was negligent regarding the design or manufacture of the part.
+Motorola and \widehat{A} are registered trademarks of Motorola, Inc. Motorola, Inc. is an Equal Opportunity/Affirmative Action Employer.

-How to reach us
+How to reach us:

-USA/EUROPE/Locations Not Listed: Motorola Literature Distribution; P.O.
-Box 5405, Denver, Colorado 80217.
-1-303-675-2140 or 1-800-441-2447
+USA/EUROPE/Locations Not Listed: Motorola Literature Distribution, P.O.
+Box 5405, Denver, Colorado 80217, 1-303-675-2140 or 1-800-441-2447.
+Customer Focus Center, 1-800-521-6274

-JAPAN: Motorola Japan Ltd.; SPS, Technical Information Center, 3-20-1, Minami-Azabu, Minato-ku, Tokyo 106-8573 Japan.
-81-3-3440-3569
+JAPAN: Motorola Japan Ltd.; SPS, Technical Information Center, 3-20-1, Minami-Azabu, Minato-ku, Tokyo, 106-8573 Japan.
+81-3-3440-8573